RandomInsano/pscontroller-rs/README.md

 ### DVD Remote Reciever (SCPH-10160)

-This seems to need an initialization sequence as it won't report anything other than its usual device id (0x41) when first plugged in.
+This seems to need an initialization sequence as it won't report anything other than its usual device id (0x41) when first plugged in, no matter how much I mash the buttons.
 I'll have to hack my PS2 and sniff the bus for this one.

 ### Multitaps for PSX (SCPH-1070) and PS2 (SCPH-10090 and SCPH-70120)

 I don't own either of these, so they're at the bottom of the list.
-I'm assuming it's just a special multiplexer, but I'll have to find one to fiture it out.
+I'm assuming it's just a special multiplexer, but I'll have to find one to figure it out.

 Bibliography
 ---------------